chatgpt-api-web/chatgpt-api-web-docker/README.md

 # chatgpt-api-web

-Access OpenAI's GPT-3.5 model in a web page.
+Access OpenAI's GPT model in a web page.

 Your API key is configured in a server.
 Password is needed before invoking the API.